scala/docs.scala-lang/tutorials/tour/basics.md

 There is a lot more to case classes that we'd like to introduce, and we are convinced you will fall in love with it!
 We will cover them in depth [later](case-classes.md).

-## Singleton Objects
+## Objects

+Objects are single instances of its own definition.
+You can think of them as singletons of their own classes.

-You can define singleton objects with `object` keyword.
+You can define objects with the `object` keyword.

 ```
 object IdFactory {